-With a few important exceptions, all the property that was acquired during a marriage is considered marital property.
-Marital property normally includes such things as houses, cars, furniture, appliances, stocks, bonds, jewelry, bank accounts, pensions, retirement plans and IRA’s.
-It generally does not include the value of professional degrees/licenses.
+With a few important exceptions, all the property acquired during a marriage is considered marital property.
+Marital property normally includes such things as houses, cars, furniture, appliances, stocks, bonds, jewelry, bank accounts, pensions, retirement plans, and IRA’s.
+Marital property generally does not include the value of professional degrees/licenses.

 All property obtained during the course of the marriage is marital property, regardless of who paid for it.
 The exception to this general rule is property received by one spouse as a gift, inheritance from a third party, or excluded by a valid agreement.
 As stated above, this property is considered non-marital property.
 Marital property can include real estate, bank accounts, stock, furniture, pensions and retirement assets, cars and other personal property.